zalando/intellij-swagger/README.md

 ## Development

-Developing the Swagger Plugin is easy, just execute the following command:
+Developing the Zalando OpenAPI Editor is easy, just execute the following command:

 ```./gradlew runIde```